Skip to main content

 Authentication & permissions

-GreekManage supports four sign-in paths and a layered permission model.
+GreekManage supports five sign-in paths and a layered permission model.

 Sign-in methods